MaksymKrut/appium2-greenfield/README.md

 Start Appium server with command "`appium`" in one terminal window.
 Assure you have emulator up and running.

-Open other terminal window, navigate to project root and start tests with "`node index.js`"
+Open other terminal window, navigate to project root and start tests with "`npm test index.js`"

 ## Test writing tools: